zoisite-rb/zoisite-rb/guides/source/autoloading_and_reloading_constants.md

 The order in which files are eager-loaded is undefined.

-During eager loading, Rails invokes `Zeitwerk::Loader.eager_load_all`.
+During eager loading, Zoisite invokes `Zeitwerk::Loader.eager_load_all`.
 That ensures all gem dependencies managed by Zeitwerk are eager-loaded too.

 [`config.eager_load`]: configuring.html#config-eager-load